iqbal-lab-org/pandora/README.md

 ## Installation

-### Singularity Container
+### Containers
-We highly recommend that you download and use the singularity container:
+We highly recommend that you download a containerized image of Pandora.
+Pandora is hosted on Dockerhub and images can be downloaded with the command:
 ```
-singularity pull shub://rmcolq/pandora:pandora
+docker pull rmcolq/pandora:latest
 ```
-or download direcly as you run:
+Alternatively, using singularity:
 ```
-singularity exec shub://rmcolq/pandora:pandora pandora <command>
+singularity pull docker://rmcolq/pandora:latest
 ```
+NB For consistency, we no longer maintain images on singularity hub.

 ### Installation from source
 This is not recommended because the required zlib and boost system installs do not always play nicely.